diego-aslz/macrobase/README.md

 ## Debugging

-If some of your macros is messing up with something, you can debug it by passing the `-d` argument.
+If some macro yolu recorded is messing up with something, you can debug it by passing the `-g` argument.
 This will make the script tell you what file it's going to run before doing it so you can easily find where is the problem.

     ./run -g